imagej/imagej.github.io/_pages/cookbook/annotating-images.md

 1. Open the image with the original calibration
 2. Run the "Copy Pixel Size" plugin.
-3. In the “*from*" drop-down box select the original image; in the “*to*" box, select the processed image.
+3. In the "*from*" drop-down box select the original image; in the "*to*" box, select the processed image.
 Click OK.
 4. In the new dialog, enter a value by which the receiving image has been scaled.

 <figure><img src="/media/Copy pixel size values.png" title="copy_pixel_size_values.png" width="180" height="240" alt="copy_pixel_size_values.png" /><figcaption aria-hidden="true">copy_pixel_size_values.png</figcaption></figure>